dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 Indexed elements in objects initializers must initialize unique elements.
 A duplicate index might overwrite a previous element initialization.

-## [CA2245](https://docs.microsoft.com/visualstudio/code-quality/ca2245): Do not assign a property to itself.
+## [CA2245](https://docs.microsoft.com/visualstudio/code-quality/ca2245): Do not assign a property to itself

 |Item|Value|
 |-|-|